tc39/proposal-slice-notation/README.md

 // → true
 ```

-The slice notation works similarly.
+The slice expression works similarly.
 The notation is first evaluated to
 a range of values and then each of the values are looked up.

 ### There are already many modes where ':' mean different things.
 Isn't this confusing?